StateFarm-STEM/hablogger/c/arduino/lesson6/README.md

 ### Trouble shooting
 - Unplug/reset the Arduino and check all of the connections and try running it again
 - Sd card formatting needs to be fat32 or the program will not run
 - GPS not reading coordinates is likely caused by obstruction of the signal so moving  outside may be necessary
+- Validate that all libraries are installed for use (BMP180 and GPS)
 <br><br>

 ### Need help?